Janzhuj/janzhuj.github.io/_posts/2023-10-19-Customer-Usage-Data-Analysis-for-the-FitBit-Fitness-Tracker.md

 ## Introduction

-This is customer usage data analysis projcet for a fitness tracker procucted by Bellabeat company.
-The devices monitors health vitals of the customer.
-Bellabeat is looking to expand their business and would like to perform a marketing analytics.
-To do this we need to get insight from the device usage sampled from 33 customers.

-In this post, I will use clustering algorithm to perform Customer Segmentation for an e-commerce store.
-It will helps the business to better understand its customers, and modify its products and Marketing strategy based on the specific segments.
-I will be using a widely known data set from [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/502/online+retail+ii).
+This project involves the analysis of customer usage data for a fitness tracker.
+Bellabeat, a company that produces FitBit fitness tracker specifically for women.
+The device can monitor the health vitals of its customers.
+Bellabeat conduct marketing analytics to expand their business.
+They have sampled [one-month usage data](https://www.kaggle.com/datasets/arashnic/fitbit) from thirty-three eligible Fitbit users, with their consent.
+Our task is to gain insights into how existing customers use their products, identify potential trends in Fitbit smart device usage, and leverage these insightful analyses to establish a new market strategy for Bellabeat.

 First let’s load the required packages.